LearningMike/SquareAUN/README.md

 # SquareAUN
-A AUN Community project by Michael Abia, Jessie Tyohom and Hanis Hapsa
+An AUN Community project by Michael Abia, Jessie Tyohom and Hanis Hapsa

 I'll give the story here